APWG/single-item-import-and-export/README.md

-# single-item-import-and-export
+# ECX Single item Import and Export
-Import and Export a single item
+Import and Export a single item from ECX